Technology Training - Click Here!

 (click to view full)

 Meanwhile, MBDA UK’s three component Jernas air defence system is expected to be operational by early next year.
-JERNAS is the export name for the Rapier FSC (Field Standard C) air defence system.
+JERNAS is the export name for the Rapier FSC (Field Standard C) air defense system.
 It’s based on the Rapier Mk 2 missile and launcher, Blindfire tracking radar, and Dagger surveillance radar.
 A Bernama news report noted that the system can detect an object 30 km away and destroy it 8 km away.

 Various versions of the Rapier missile system are in service with ten countries.
 Rapier Mk2 owners include the UK, Oman, Singapore, Switzerland and Turkey; Australia is also an upgrade customer.
 Malaysia signed a MYR 1.2 billion ($315 million) contract with MBDA in April 2002 to procure the Jernas system, including missile launchers, radars, missiles, training and support.
 MBDA will supply the Rapier components, while Alenia Marconi Systems will supply the Blindfire tracking and weapon control radars and Dagger surveillance radars.